 Sticking to a healthy lifestyle

-To make things easier for you, I have listed a handful of easy ways to help you stick to a healthy lifestyle.
-The more you practice them and incorporate them into your daily life, the easier and more ingrained they will become.
+To make things easier for you, I have listed a handful of small changes to help you stick to some healthy habits.
+The more you practice the following tips and incorporate them into your daily life, the easier and more ingrained they will become.
 Before long you are certain to reap the benefits of adopting these new habits.

 Avoid keeping junk food in the house

 Out of sight, out of mind.
-It’s simple, if you know there is junk food available you’re less likely to be able to resist it when temptation strikes!
+It’s simple, if you know there is junk food available you’re less likely to be able to resist it when chocolate cravings strike!
 The best thing to do is avoid buying it entirely.
 Try replacing heavily processed snacks (which are often laden with sugar, salt and fat) with healthier alternatives.
 Try homemade raw bars, nuts/seeds, fruit etc. These healthy alternatives are nutritionally dense and guaranteed to keep you feeling fuller and more energised for longer!

 Mindfulness is certainly one of the most commonly used buzz words at the moment.
 All over the world, people are recognising the extraordinary benefits of being ‘in the moment’.
 This applies to food too, by eating mindfully: slowing down to appreciate and savour each mouthful of food, setting down your fork in-between bites and recognising when you’re full, you will be more in tune with your body.
 Essentially, eating mindfully will help you to truly understand your body’s personal hunger signals, thus decreasing the likelihoods of overeating.